margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Parallels ##
-When running through the storm here someone is running through a rainstorm in another city.
+When running through the storm here someone is running through a rainstorm in another city. <br>
-When in a convenience store hearing the beepng of a macine I think of the gaming and buying of food in a convenience store in another country.
+When in a convenience store hearing the beepng of a macine I think of the gaming and buying of food in a convenience store in another country. <br>
-When on the phone with someone in a restaurant, I am grateful for a memroy of being in a restaurant in another city.
+When on the phone with someone in a restaurant, I am grateful for a memroy of being in a restaurant in another city. <br>
-When walking by a hotel's front door here, I think of standing in front of hotel in another city.
+When walking by a hotel's front door here, I think of standing in front of hotel in another city. <br>
-When walking by a bookstore here, I remember walking in a bookstore somewhere else.
+When walking by a bookstore here, I remember walking in a bookstore somewhere else. <br>
-When writing notes on my phone, someone on the other side of the country is doing the same thing.
+When writing notes on my phone, someone on the other side of the country is doing the same thing. <br>
-When sitting alone in bed, someone on the other side of the world is feeling the same way.
+When sitting alone in bed, someone on the other side of the world is feeling the same way. <br>
-When I'm walking by a car today I love remembering a moment of walking by a running car in another city.
+When I'm walking by a car today I love remembering a moment of walking by a running car in another city. <br>
-When walking by apartments here I love thinking of apartments in another place.
+When walking by apartments here I love thinking of apartments in another place. <br>
-When buying coffee and filling a cup with hot chocolate, I remember filling up a coffee cup in another place at another time.
+When buying coffee and filling a cup with hot chocolate, I remember filling up a coffee cup in another place at another time. <br>
-When hearing a woman rolling a stroller, I remember the sounds of walking in another city or country somewhere else.
+When hearing a woman rolling a stroller, I remember the sounds of walking in another city or country somewhere else. <br>
-When sitting in a Starbucks, I think of sitting in a Starbucks at another time and in another place.
+When sitting in a Starbucks, I think of sitting in a Starbucks at another time and in another place. <br>
-When running down a trail here I think of running down trails in other places in TN and DC.
+When running down a trail here I think of running down trails in other places in TN and DC. <br>
-When writing poems and creatively writing, someone else is doing this somewhere else.
+When writing poems and creatively writing, someone else is doing this somewhere else. <br>
-When looking at these flowers I appreciate, someone else is drawing these flowers, and someone is appreciating them in their home.
+When looking at these flowers I appreciate, someone else is drawing these flowers, and someone is appreciating them in their home. <br>
-When folding towels I appreciate those folding towels somewhere else.
+When folding towels I appreciate those folding towels somewhere else. <br>
-When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis.
+When walking on the urban streets of Richmond, I think of the urban streets in New York, Argentina, and Memphis. <br>
-When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday.
+When walking into a restaurant, I think of walking into a restaurant somewhere else on a Monday. <br>
-When wearing the Alt Spring Break I think of all the people who did ALt Spring Break and love in another country.
+When wearing the Alt Spring Break I think of all the people who did ALt Spring Break and love in another country. <br>
-When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them, and someone else has also painted them.
+When walking by the flowers I think of how someone else has observed them, loved them, appreciated them, and drawn them, and someone else has also painted them. <br>
-When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland.
+When running up steps in neighborhoods in Washington, DC I think of running up steps in neighborhoods in Glasgow, Scotland. <br>
-When looking to the shipyard in Norfolk I think of the shipyard in memphis and the shipping in another country.
+When looking to the shipyard in Norfolk I think of the shipyard in memphis and the shipping in another country. <br>
-When I set down to ask a question about a word, other people have asked the same question.
+When I set down to ask a question about a word, other people have asked the same question. <br>
-When praying with the love for "out of many, one" I think of praying with this idea at another time in another place.
+When praying with the love for "out of many, one" I think of praying with this idea at another time in another place. <br>
-When hearing someone talk of fire, I think of the Red Cross Fire project in DC and all the good people there.
+When hearing someone talk of fire, I think of the Red Cross Fire project in DC and all the good people there. <br>
-When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants.
+When reading about a man who was a scientist in DC, I think of all the wonderful STEM mentorship program participants. <br>
-When feeling love in a hospital here, I think of the love for people in a hospital across the sea.
+When feeling love in a hospital here, I think of the love for people in a hospital across the sea. <br>
 When in a psych ward with people, I think of a time I was in a psych ward with people at another time.
-Now I am more progressed, and more conscious.
+Now I am more progressed, and more conscious. <br>
-When sipping on coffee someone else in another part of the world is sipping on coffee, and I love whoever it is.
+When sipping on coffee someone else in another part of the world is sipping on coffee, and I love whoever it is. <br>
-When walking by the medical center I think of medical center in another city, and I love all the people in the center.
+When walking by the medical center I think of medical center in another city, and I love all the people in the center. <br>
-When sipping on coffee I think of sipping on coffee with people in Argentina.
+When sipping on coffee I think of sipping on coffee with people in Argentina. <br>
-When in a gymn looking to the ceiling, I think of looking to gymn ceilings in two other places.
+When in a gymn looking to the ceiling, I think of looking to gymn ceilings in two other places. <br>

 <br>